• Skip to main content

 • Ingredients

-Usuyaki Tamago means "thin grilled egg," and is a thin decorative omelette that's either used to wrap food or is shredded into thin golden threads to use as a garnish.
-It requires a bit of technique to make, but I've outlined everything you need to know to make the perfect Usuyaki Tamago in this recipe and video.
+Usuyaki Tamago means "thin grilled egg" and is a thin decorative omelet used to wrap food, and it can be shredded into thin golden threads called Kinshi Tamago to use as a vibrant garnish.
+It requires some technique, but I've outlined everything you need to know to make beautiful Usuyaki Tamago in this recipe and video.

 These golden threads are made by slicing thin egg omelettes, and they make a great protein-rich garnish.
 The unsliced Usuyaki Tamago can be used like a gluten-free tortilla.